 Follow these instructions to quickly add a class to your Puppet agent.
 The class you’ll install is derived from the module you installed in the module install QSG.

-These steps show you the PE role-based access control.
-You’ll create a new user role, and grant that role permission to work with the node group you created previously.
+These steps introduce you to node classification and role-based access control.
+You’ll create a new node group and add nodes to it.
+You’ll add classes to a node, a process that’s also known as classifying a node.
+Then you’ll create a new user role, and grant that role permission to work with the node group you created.

 6. Module Writing Quick Start Guide

-Follow these instructions for writing Windows modules to become more familiar with Puppet modules and module development.
+Follow these instructions for writing Windows modules to help you become more familiar with Puppet modules and module development.